haeinkim/learning-python/README.md

 # learning-python
-This is the repository that represents what I learned about Python, mostly focus on object-oriented programming.
+This is the repository that represents what I learned about Python.